FICTION & POETRY CONTEST WINNERS ANNOUNCED!

-The first- through third-place award poems, as well as the first-place story, will appear in the Fall 2019 issue of Wisconsin People & Ideas (available October 15, 2019).
+The first- through third-place award poems, as well as the first-place story, will appear in the Fall 2019 issue of Wisconsin People & Ideas—now available.

 The fiction contest was judged by Madison-based author Tom Miller, and the poetry contest was judged by Milwaukee-based poet Dasha Kelly Hamilton.
 The fiction contest received 77 submissions, and the poetry contest received 669 submissions.
 The second- and third-place stories will appear in subsequent issues, along with honorable mention poems.
 Below are our winners for 2019, as well as some notes about their prize-winning works by our contest judges.

 1ST PLACE FICTION

 Judge’s Note: Second-person narration is a difficult trick to pull off, but this story commits to its point-of-view from the opening paragraph and brings its ten-and-a-half-year-old protagonist, Arthur, to vivid life.
 His selective hearing and unhearing of profanity, the physical and social brutality of ice hockey, and his burgeoning awareness of the fine social distinctions of small-town life all help to further draw him as a complex character.

 "Spirit Box," by Nikki Kallio • Waupaca